The traditional Indian Jewellery items Kundan, Jadau, and Polki have gained worldwide fame due to its adorable and unique designs.

 - Kundan jewellery has been used since ancient times and considered to be more popular than polki as of now.

-- Kundan is considered to be the finest or high refine the form of gold to be used to form jewellery whereas, uncut diamonds used in polki.
+- Kundan is consider to be the finest or high refine the form of gold to be used to form jewellery whereas, uncut diamonds use in polki.